uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/conventions.rst

 Conventions
 ###########

-oneDNN documentation relies on a set of standard naming conventions for variables.
+oneDNN specification relies on a set of standard naming conventions for variables.
 This section describes these conventions.

 ***********************
 Variable (Tensor) Names